MihaiAC/learning-react/learning_react/react_notes/React.md

 This reminds me a bit of making something thread-safe.
 Isn't this going to make things really slow though?

+Common pitfall: duplicating data represented by states (intersecting states).
+Reminds me a bit of DB normal forms and normalization.

 #### Lifting the state up
 = to the closest ancestor component that has access to all the components that need to work with the state in question.

+#### Deriving state
+Deriving the state of the current component based on other states (in the course example, based on its parent state).
+Could also reference objects by keys instead of reconstructing them each time?

 ### Displaying a list of items ###
 `{CORE_CONCEPTS.map((conceptItem) => (<CoreConcept key={conceptItem.title} {...conceptItem} />))}`